-When completed as a two-year programme of study, it is widely accepted for entry to universities and for employment as a fully licensed practitioner.
-(On completion of your one-year Certificate, you would then take the Advanced Technical Diploma in Year Two).
+When completed as a two-year programme of study with the Year Two Advanced Technical Diploma, it is widely accepted for entry to universities and for employment as a fully licensed practitioner.

-You must have attained five A-C grades at GCSE, including English and Maths (grade 4 or above).
+You must have attained five GCSEs at grade 4 (C) or above, including English and Maths (grade 4 or above).